-Catalog Facet Treemap.
 See the usage figures for the left-side facets in the library catalog which people use to refine their searches.
 Practical ones like location and item type are used far more often than topic-narrowing choices like subject or author.
-You can click a facet on the treemap to see what the most popular selections are.
+You can click a facet on the treemap to see what the most popular selections …

-For many of our internal CCA Libraries' staff meetings, the librarians create presentations chock full of interesting and informative statistics from the past year or semester.
-We've collected the last few slide decks here:
+For our internal CCA Libraries' staff meetings, librarians create presentations of interesting and informative statistics from the past year or semester.
+Here are several of our slide decks:

-Some of the data presented may not be understandable without the context of the presentation so contact Eric Phetteplace with any questions you may have.
+The data presented may not be understandable without the complete context of the presentation.
+You can contact Eric Phetteplace with any questions you may have.

 We record whenever we answer a patron’s inquiry, categorizing its general nature: “reference” is a research question, “service” questions relate to services that the libraries provide, “technical/computing” is assistance with computers or technology, and “directional” is simple directions to campus locations.